 The student has not requested that her or his data be withheld at either institution.

-For more information, see https://highered.colorado.gov/Academics/reversetransfer/.
+For more information, see the Department’s website.

 8.06 Transfer of Credits from Area Technical Colleges

 Students who successfully complete Career and Technical Education (CTE) coursework may be able to transfer the credit for those courses into an Associate of General Studies (A.G.S.) degree, an Associate of Applied Science (A.A.S.) degree or a related certificate program.
 In regards to coursework completed at Area Technical Colleges, (including, but not limited to, Emily Griffith Technical College, Pickens Technical College, and Technical College of the Rockies) pursuant to §23-60-802, Colorado Revised Statutes: